GatoGraphQL/GatoGraphQL/README.md

 ## Notice

-PoP is currently being migrated into components installable through Composer.
-Until the migration is complete, PoP cannot be installed 😱.
+PoP's codebase is currently being migrated to Composer components.
+We expect the migration to be completed around end of 2019.
+Until then, PoP may not be officially available for installation 😱.
+[Read more here](https://getpop.org/en/blog/notes-on-pops-code-migration-to-composer/).

-We expect the migration to be finished around October 2019, please have patience and stay tuned!
+Please feel free to [contact Leo](mailto:leo@getpop.org) to find out about the current status.

 ## Description